Religion in Hungary: 1st–10th century

 Foundation of the Hungarian state is connected to the Hungarian conquerors, who arrived from the Pontic-Caspian steppe as a confederation of seven tribes.
 The Hungarians arrived in the frame of a strong centralized steppe-empire under the leadership of Grand Prince Álmos and his son Árpád, they became founders of the Árpád dynasty, the Hungarian ruling dynasty and the Hungarian state.
 The religion thought to have been practiced by the majority of the Hungarian tribes consisted of animistic and shamanic elements according to scholars, and is hypothesised to have been similar to Siberian shamanism-Tengrism.
 Scholars have also compared it to Sumerian and Scythian religions.
 The conception of a supreme God, akin to the pan-Siberian Tengri (meaning "Heaven" or "God" in Turkic), has also been hypothesised.
 Some scholars, however, have disputed the identification of the Hungarian shaman-like figures, the táltoses, as shamans in the typical Siberian sense, and have found no clear evidence of shamanic rituals.
 Based on later prohibitions from Christian regulations, there is evidence that they practised sacrifices at holy groves and springs.
 Meanwhile, Islam was practiced by a sizeable minority of the settled Hungarian tribes.
-Muslim Hungarians of that period described the other religion as being based on astrotheology and the worship of natural forces and fire.
+Muslims of this period described the majority religion as involving a belief in the “Lord of the Sky”, abstention from pork, the worship of natural forces and fire, and containing elements associated with astrotheology.

 The evidence that Christianity was practised among the Hungarians before the 950s is weak.
 The question of the continuity of Christianity in the region since Roman times is unresolved; Christian places of worship that were built in the 3rd and 4th century in Transdanubia, the former Roman province of Pannonia, and under Carolingian rule in the 9th century, would have been rebuilt and reused by the Hungarians only in the 11th century.
 Some Christian communities of the pre-Hungarian populations of the regions, however, likely persisted under the newcomers, and Christian slaves, as well as trade with neighbouring Christianised Slavic and Germanic lands, probably made the Hungarians acquainted with Christianity.
 The first attested Hungarian converts to Christianity were the chieftains Bulcsú and Gyula, who adopted Eastern Christianity in the mid-10th century, followed by other local lords.